-Senior Sustainability Scholar, Julie Ann Wrigley Global Institute of Sustainability
+- Distinguished Sustainability Scholar, Julie Ann Wrigley Global Institute of Sustainability

-Foundation Professor of Law, Sandra Day O'Connor College of Law
+- Foundation Professor of Law, Sandra Day O'Connor College of Law

-Faculty Co-Director, Center for Law and Global Affairs, Sandra Day O'Connor College of Law
+- Faculty Co-Director, Center for Law and Global Affairs, Sandra Day O'Connor College of Law

-Graduate Faculty, School of Sustainability
+- Graduate Faculty, School of Sustainability

 Daniel M. Bodansky is a preeminent authority on global climate change whose teaching and research focus on international environmental law and public international law.
 He teaches courses in international law and sustainability and is a key player in the College of Law’s new Program on Law and Sustainability.